 This report is made solely to the Audit-Sub Committee and management of South Derbyshire District Council in accordance with the statement of responsibilities.
-Our work has been undertaken so that we might state to the Audit Committee, and management of South Derbyshire District Council the permitted by law we do not accept or assume responsibility to anyone other than the Audit-Sub Committee and management of South Derbyshire District Council for this report or for the opinions we have formed.
+Our work has been undertaken so that we might state to the Audit Committee, and management of South Derbyshire District Council the report of the fullest extent permitted by law we do not accept or assume responsibility to anyone other than the Audit-Sub committee and management of South Derbyshire District Council for this report or for the opinions we have formed.
 It should not be provided to any third-party without our prior written consent.